TheLandfill/cpp_cli/README.md

 ### Types the Library Can Handle
 As it currently stands, this library can handle standard types that can be converted from a `char *`, which include all numeric types, std::string, and `char *`.
 To extend the library to handle other types, you need to either add a template specialization, which is what I have done for the numeric types, or overload the "=" operator to take in `char *`, which is what std::string has done.

-When using a `Command_Line_Var` that does not take subarguments, the variable will be set to whatever the subargument is.
+When using a `Var` that does not take subarguments, the variable will be set to whatever the subargument is.
 For instance, if the flag "-s" does not take arguments, it will set its corresponding variable to "s".
 Likewise, "--stop-early" will set its corresponding variable to "stop-early" or however many characters allocated if the variable is a `char *`.
 If the argument can be stacked (such as -vvvv), then it will set its variable to "vvvv".

 The default template version takes the form
 ```cpp